dor-miron/LUXE-project-master/README.md

     The pads are indexed in an (x,y,z) format.
 * Data was generated artificially using monte-carlo methods.
 * Data labels for each calorimeter sample there are: (all values are continuous)
+    - For single showers:
         * X entry coordinate
         * Y entry coordinate
         * Initial energy value
+    - For 'IP0*' files (multiple showers):
+        * A list of the energy value in GeV for each shower.

 * The 'data_loader' folder handles reading the files, converting them to a 3d matrix etc.
 * Attached in the 'data' folder is a fraction of the dataset for running example.